farazshaikh/emacsdesktop/README.md

 general desktop environment.
 In EDesktop application windows are treated a standard Emacs buffers and are controlled using Emacs window management commands (Ex `C-x b`, `C-x 1`, `winner-undo`, `windmove-*` etc).
-EDesktop uses EXWM which can be seen as a tiling window manager.
+EDesktop uses EXWM which can be viewed as a tiling window manager.

 EDesktop is targeted for developers who work with Emacs as their primary IDE, and would like to a have uniform way of handling Emacs